Archive for the ‘Blog’ Category

 SUMMARY OF KEYS TO BUILDING SELF-ESTEEM

 2 The second key to building self-esteem is found when we model how to take our attention off our own problems and worries and focus, instead, on what we can do for someone else.
 The simple shift in thinking about “the other” – our brother, our sister, allows the child to lose track of circumstance and create an act of kindness and caring for its own sake.
 An act of caring done without any expectation of getting something in return.

 3.Prompt your child by having a short conversation about ideas that would help the other member of the family or would offer an expression of joy and love for them.
 When you take the time to do this, you help your child truly know their own identity and significance.

 4.Tell your child about the day or night they were born.
-Children love to here about the excitement of their birth.
+Children love to hear about the excitement of their birth.
 Use storybooks like: “Knots On A Counting Rope” by Bill Martin, Jr. and

 “On the Night You Were Born” by Nancy Tillman.